Trybnetic/paat/README.rst

   :target: https://doi.org/10.5281/zenodo.13885749
   :alt: zenodo

 The physical activity analysis toolbox (PAAT) is a comprehensive toolbox to analyze raw acceleration data.
 We developed all code mainly for analyzing ActiGraph data (GT3X files) in large sample study settings where manual annotation and analysis is not feasible.
 Most functions come along with scientific papers describing the methodology in detail.
 Even though, the package was and is primarily develop for analyzing ActiGraph data, we warmly welcome contributions for other clinical sensors as well!

 Installation
 ============

-At the moment, the easiest way to install *paat* directly from GitHub by running:
+The easiest way is to install *paat* directly from PyPI using pip:

 .. code:: bash

     pip install paat

+For reproducible versions, see `zenodo <https://doi.org/10.5281/zenodo.13885749>`_.

 Usage
 =====

-For now, several functions to work with raw data from ActiGraph devices are implemented while others are still work in progress.
+*PAAT* comprises several functions to work with raw data from ActiGraph devices.
 The following code snippet should give you a brief overview and idea on how to use this package.
 Further examples and more information on the functions can be found in the documentation.

+It is also possible to use other packages such as `actipy <https://github.com/OxWearables/actipy>`_ or `SciKit Digital Health (SKDH) <https://github.com/pfizer-opensource/scikit-digital-health>`_ to load the data.
+The only prerequisite is that a pandas DataFrame with a TimeStamp index and the sampling frequency is provided.

 .. code-block:: python